liamgines/abbreviated-windows-search/README.md

 	ws

-Then run `ws` with a filename to find where it might be.
+Then run `ws` with a filename to find where a file might be.
 Note that the filename doesn't have to be an exact match.

 	ws <filename>